dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Argentina/ar-apm-QRCode.md

 ---

 {{% alert title="Info" color="info"%}}
-The purchase status for Alternative Payment methods will remain _Pending_ until the customer completes payment either in their wallet or at a physical payment office.
+The purchase status for Alternative Payment methods will remain _Pending_ until the customer completes payment either in their bank.
 {{% /alert %}}

 ## Transferencias 3.0